New imaging tool could better track painful calcium buildup in scleroderma

 Summary

-This study aims to develop a better way to measure calcium deposits under the skin (calcinosis) in people with scleroderma using CT scans and special software.
-Researchers will compare the CT measurements with patient surveys about pain and disability.
-The goal is to create a tool that can be used in future clinical trials to track disease and treatment response more accurately.
+This study aims to develop a better way to measure calcium deposits under the skin in people with scleroderma.
+Researchers will use CT scans and special software to see if these measurements match how patients report their symptoms.
+About 56 adults with scleroderma and calcium deposits will take part.
+The goal is to create a tool that can be used in future clinical trials to track disease and treatment effects more accurately.

 Disclaimer